-The GSD provides the Geneva-based diplomatic and foreign-policy communities with a diverse range of services that include a series of lectures, discussions, short tailor made programmes and debates on pressing issues of international concern, as well as study groups that undertake sustained research and analysis on developments in regional and global affairs.
+The Geneva School of Diplomacy (GSD) provides the Geneva-based diplomatic and foreign-policy communities with a diverse range of services that include a series of lectures, discussions, short tailored made programmes and debates on pressing issues of international concern, as well as study groups that undertake sustained research and analysis on developments in regional and global affairs.

 We develop training modules on the basis of our clients’ needs.
 Courses can either be thematic or skills oriented, in-situ (at the invitation of our partners) or at our own premises here in Geneva, which is a major center for international cooperation.
 While relying on the expertise of our faculty, which includes world renowned professors, statesmen, stateswomen and ambassadors, we develop a methodology which is experience-sharing and practice oriented and courses are designed carefully to address cross-cutting issues and give a global understanding of the theme or skills at hence.

 Drawing on, collectively, many decades of experience in training and diplomatic and international affairs, the faculty of the Geneva School of Diplomacy and International Relations offers a range of training courses and capacity-building programmes.

 - Each training programme is developed specifically for the needs of the applying group.

 - Groups of advanced students pursuing a career in international relations.

 - Groups of diplomats and personnel from diplomatic missions.